mrbusche/backseatfan.com/_posts/2010-06-18-usa-vs-slovenia-world-cup-highlights.md

   </p>

   <p>
-    &#8220;I'm a little gutted to be honest,&#8221; Donovan said. &#8220;I don't know how they stole that last goal from us.
+    "I'm a little gutted to be honest," Donovan said.
+"I don't know how they stole that last goal from us.
 I'm not sure what the call was.
-He (the referee) wouldn't tell us what the call was.&#8221;
+He (the referee) wouldn't tell us what the call was."
   </p>

   <p>